Wednesday at a glance

 Shamsul Arafin, The Ohio State University

-Photonic integrated circuits (PICs) based on GaSb with monolithically integrated active and passive optoelectronic components that operate in the short- and mid-wave infrared wavelength regime are currently of significant research interest due to a wide range of emerging applications.
+Abstract: Photonic integrated circuits (PICs) based on GaSb with monolithically integrated active and passive optoelectronic components that operate in the short- and mid-wave infrared wavelength regime are currently of significant research interest due to a wide range of emerging applications.
 Realizing complex PICs often requires spatially selective control of electrical and optical properties of materials.
 Proton implantation on GaSb helps electrically isolate adjacent active devices on a PIC by the selective introduction of ion-induced damage.
 Subsequent annealing minimizes the implantation-induced optical absorption while retaining a high electrical resistivity.
 This talk presents the recent progress made in this research.
 Furthermore, passive waveguides of a PIC, responsible for light propagation from active components, must be transparent to the operating wavelength (have a bandgap larger than that of the active components) so that optical power loss due to absorption during transit is minimum.
 Two promising approaches to this end are quantum well intermixing induced by ion implantation and impurity-free vacancy disordering.
 The recent results related to induced blueshifts in the photoluminescence spectrum of quantum well materials will also be discussed in this talk.

 9:50-10:05 A.m.